Every single member of the staff loves their job and it shows when you walk in the clinic. You will feel so comfortable during your visits!

-One of the most frequently asked initial questions to our office is, “What are your success rates?”
-Knowing a center’s success rate can be quite useful in assisting prospective patients narrow down a center for them; however, it is important to know what posted success rates actually means.
-Each year, the Centers for Disease Control and Prevention (CDC) compiles and publishes data regarding individual assisted reproductive technology (ART) centers statistics; however, it should be noted that the annual reports are from a period of time two years previous.
-ART centers are mandated to report their rates to the CDC but some also choose to report statistics to the Society for Assisted Reproductive Technologies (SART).
+Each year, the Centers for Disease Control and Prevention (CDC) compiles and publishes data regarding individual assisted reproductive technology (ART) centers statistics; however, it should be noted that the annual reports are from a period two years previous.
+ART centers are mandated to report their rates to the CDC but some, such as MCRM Fertility, also choose to report statistics to the Society for Assisted Reproductive Technologies (SART).

 The CDC does provide some cautionary advice when reviewing and comparing success rates.
-The following is this cautionary advice and a sample clinic table.
+The following is this cautionary advice:

 We encourage consumers considering ART to contact clinics to discuss their specific medical situations and their potential for success using ART.
-Because clinics did not have the opportunity to provide narratives to explain their data in this report, such conversations could provide additional information to help consumers decide whether to use ART
+Because clinics did not have the opportunity to provide narratives to explain their data, such conversations could provide additional information to help consumers decide whether to use ART.”
+(Interpretation of Fertility Clinic Success Rates)